justincbagley/piranha/README.md

 - https://github.com/justincbagley/PIrANHA

+## DOI

+The DOI for PIrANHA, via Zenodo, is as follows:  XXXXXXX.
+Here are some examples of citing PIrANHA using the DOI:

+  Bagley, J.C.
+2016.
+PIrANHA.
+GitHub package, Available at: http://doi.org/10.5281/zenodo.166024.

+  Bagley, J.C.
+2016.
+PIrANHA.
+Zenodo, Available at: http://doi.org/10.5281/zenodo.166024.

 ## Introduction

 *Taking steps towards automating boring stuff during analyses of genetic data in phylogenomics & phylogeography...*

-PIrANHA is a repository of shell scripts and code (e.g. R, Perl, and Python) designed to help automate processing and analysis of multilocus or genome-scale DNA sequence data in phylogenetics and phylogeography projects (Avise 2000; Felsensetin 2004).
+PIrANHA v0.1.3 is a repository of shell scripts and code (e.g. R, Perl, and Python) designed to help automate processing and analysis of multilocus or genome-scale DNA sequence data in phylogenetics and phylogeography projects (Avise 2000; Felsensetin 2004).
 PIrANHA is fully command line-based and, rather than being structured as a single pipeline, it contains a series of scripts, some of which form pipelines, for aiding or completing tasks during evolutionary analyses of genetic data.
 Currently, PIrANHA scripts facilitate running or linking the software programs pyRAD (Eaton 2014), PartitionFinder (Lanfear et al. 2012), BEAST (Drummond et al. 2006, 2012), starBEAST (Heled & Drummond 2010), ExaBayes, and fastSTRUCTURE (Raj et al. 2014).
 I recently also added a draft script for processing PhyloMapper logfiles to extract information on the inferred ancestral geographic location.

 The current code in PIrANH has been written largely with a focus on 1) analyses of DNA sequence data and SNP loci generated from massively parallel sequencing runs on ddRAD-seq genomic libraries (e.g. Peterson et al. 2012), and 2) automating running these software programs on a remote supercomputer machine and retrieving and processing the results.
 Thus, whereas some PIrANHA scripts are written for use on the user's local machine (e.g. pyRAD2PartitionFinder.sh), others are written with sections allowing the script to be submitted to run on a supercomputing cluster using code suitable for SLURM or TORQUE resource management systems (e.g. Super-pyRAD2PartitionFinder.sh; and hence the "Super" in the filename).